BayREN Business Program

 Customer Eligibility

-BayREN Business is intended to serve small, hard-to-reach (HTR) businesses that have been underserved by past energy efficiency programs.
+If a customer does not meet the geographic eligibility, they can qualify by meeting the criteria for Hard-to-Reach (HTR).
 The following information is a guideline; the BayREN Business Team has final authority to determine customer and project eligibility.

 - (1 point) Language: Primary language spoken is other than English